jordanhiltunen/tfsa_rrsp_calculator/README.md

 Download the project to your local development machine.

-To install the node packages required by the application, run the following command in the project's directory:
+To install the Node packages required by the application, run the following command in the project's directory:

 #### `npm install`